The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 > _or formatting instructions_.

 ## Youssef Land Rules & Community Guidelines
 We appreciate these things ✔️:

-* No memes except Troll Face
+* No memes except Troll Face and the Sonic and Tails Dancing Memes
 * Viral animation except the official version of Animator vs. Animation V and Lush Caves (made by Alan Becker)
 * Good words
   * No curse words